davidroyer/got2dance/Covid.md

 ## Covid Related Information

 - Currently no group classes are available but private groups are available.
 - Wearing a mask is optional.
+Also, masks will be worn by all instructors when working a student who wants them worn.
 - Payment as cash or check accepted.
+- Hand sanitizer if available.
+- Cleaning takes place frequently.
+- Temperatures are taken prior to lessons.
+- You must fill short questionnaire about any possible symptoms you have experienced.